frescigno/magpy_rv/README.md

 # Installation

 **Build conda environment**
-MAGPy_RV can be run in its own environment.
+MAGPy-RV can be run in its own environment.
 To generate it follow the steps:

 Update dependencies in env.yml [file](env.yml)
 Run the following from the folder containing the .yml file